 If you’re concerned about your bone health, it pays to learn about all six of the top causes of osteoporosis, and what you can do to address each one.
 Chronic, low-grade inflammation is one of these causes, so checking your omega 3 levels is a step towards healthier bones.

 And since our goal at AlgaeCal is to support you on your bone health journey in every way possible, we offer OmegaQuant’s test on our website for a lower price than the manufacturer does!
 For more details, click here.

 How to Prevent and Treat Low Omega 3 Levels

 At the moment, there’s no universal recommendation for daily intake of omega 3s.

 Depending on where you live, you may get different information.
 For example, in France, the recommended intake is 500 mg a day, while in Norway, it’s 1-2 g a day.
 On the other hand, the American Heart Association (AHA) recommends adults consume wild-caught, fatty fish at least twice a week.

 As you can see, advice varies from country to country.
-But after reviewing the research and recommendations around omega 3s provides the most useful advice of all!
-It concludes for optimal health benefits, you should consume between 2.6 to 3 g combined of EPA and DHA a day.
+But after reviewing the research and recommendations of various government agencies, our Resident Bone Health Expert, Lara Pizzorno, concluded that you should consume between 2.6 to 3 g combined of EPA and DHA a day.
 (Remember, EPA and DHA are the forms of omega 3 fatty acids that provide health benefits!)